benjisidi/saltmarsh/Session 3 - TBC.md

 We destroy the skeletons and the alchemist. ([[Agevea]] cuts his head in half at the mouth).
 As he dies, the spirit disappears and the bones turn to dust.

+Each skeleton had a golden rib bone with runes on it.
+The runes
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading